TLS session ticket keys

 When you have multiple load balancers terminating TLS, you must ensure that TLS ticket keys are distributed across all of the load balancers.
 Otherwise, if a client makes a new connection with another HAProxy Enterprise server in the same cluster, a new key will need to be exchanged (with the associated CPU work).

-You can use the Update module - which is also used for updating maps and ACLs - to keep all HAProxy Enterprise nodes in a cluster updated with the latest TLS ticket keys.
+You can use the Update module - which is also used for updating maps and ACLs - to keep all HAProxy Enterprise instances in a cluster updated with the latest TLS ticket keys.

 Setup your webserver

 Perform these steps on a web server that's accessible to your HAProxy Enterprise servers.

 Make the hapee_ticket_keys.txt file on a web server only accessible to these HAProxy Enterprise servers.

 If anyone else can get the contents of this file they will be able to launch man-in-the-middle attacks against TLS connections to your load balancer servers.

 If you are transferring these keys over an untrusted network, the Update module supports HTTPS.
 Simply add the

 Add the following shell script as /etc/hapee-2.3/update_hapee_tls_tickets.sh to update the hapee_ticket_keys.txt file on the web server.
 Change the HAPEE_KEY_PATH variable for your environment:

 #!/bin/bash HAPEE_KEY_PATH=/var/www openssl rand 48 -base64 >> $HAPEE_KEY_PATH/hapee_ticket_keys.txt new_keys=$(tail -n3 $HAPEE_KEY_PATH/hapee_ticket_keys.txt) echo "$new_keys" > $HAPEE_KEY_PATH/hapee_ticket_keys.txt